Statistics

 The Graph Data Panel

-For all of the tabs in the Statistics tab, you can choose what information you would like to see in the graph in the top half of the screen: Choose Revenue, CPC, Clicks, Impressions, Video Impressions, Views, Views Ratio (the ratio of impressions to views), CPV, Push Notification - Subs.
-(Subscribed push notifications), Push Notification- Unsubs.
-(Unsubscribed push notifications) etc.
+For any of the tabs in the Statistics tab, you can choose what information you would like to see in the graphs in the top half of the screen:

-In the Locations tab, you can roll over the world map to see your data broken down by country.
+- Locations will show you a world map where you can see your data broken down by country.
 You can zoom in and out of the map using the + and - buttons on the left.

 The Table Data Panel